Ossyra asks for support from Naperville residents for township supervisor

 “We have established valuable contract partnerships with many outstanding social service providers in Naperville and Aurora that enable provision of services more efficiently and effectively to residents than we would be able to do on our own,” she wrote.
 “These partnerships include youth services, food pantries, emergency rent, utilities and transportation assistance, mental health services, job search and career counseling, support services for caregivers of disabled children, senior and disabled adult day care and veterans advocacy."

-Ossyra wants to promote the Seniors TRIAD partnership to provide beneficial programs to seniors in the community.
-In addition, she plans to increase mobility options for seniors and disabled residents and continue to implement sustainable property tax reduction.
+Ossyra wrote she wants to promote the Seniors TRIAD partnership to provide beneficial programs to seniors in the community.
+In addition, she seeks to provide more mobility choices for disabled residents and seniors.

 “It’s also very important to continue to strengthen the Ride Du Page partnership program with the City of Naperville, Wheatland Township and Lisle Township, which provides safe, convenient and affordable transportation for residents aged 65 and above and disabled residents, including para-transit service,” she wrote.